pareshagrawal2025/holiday-planner-api/README.md

 - It should return `{"status":"UP"}` if the application is running correctly.
 - We can also access info and prometheus endpoints like `/management/info`, `/management/prometheus`, etc.

-## Test Endpoints
+## API Endpoints
 - **Last given number of Holidays**: `GET /api/holidays/last-number-of-holidays/NL?numberOfHolidays=3`
-    - Returns the last number of given (default 3 max 12) holidays celebrated in the Netherlands (e.g., based on today’s date, August 31, 2025).
+    - Returns the last number of given (default 3 max 12) holidays celebrated in the Netherlands (e.g., based on today’s date, September 1, 2025).
 - **Non-Weekend Holiday Counts**: `GET /api/holidays/non-weekend/2025?countryCodes=NL,DE,FR`
-    - Returns the count of non-weekend holidays for the NL, DE and FR in 2025, sorted by count.
+    - Returns the count of non-weekend holidays for the NL, DE and FR in 2025, sorted by count high to low.
 - **Shared Holidays**: `GET /api/holidays/shared/2025/NL/DE`
-    - Returns holidays celebrated on the same date in both the NL and DE, with local names.
+    - Returns holidays celebrated on the same date in both countries NL and DE, with local names.

-## Notes
+## Developer Notes
+- spring-boot as base framework, caffeine for caching, springdoc-openapi-starter-webmvc-ui for API docs, spring-boot-starter-test and jacoco for testing, some other util api and Java 17 are used for the application.
+- Error handling is very good for application, validation added for input parameters like country codes and year parameters.
+- Application collects all user input errors in one go and returns to user instead of failing on first error.
+- Performance is improved with caching of API responses using Caffeine cache.
+- Unit tests are provided for application to ensure the correctness of the business logic.
 - The Nager Date API is used to fetch public holiday data.
-Ensure internet connectivity for API calls.
+Ensure internet connectivity available for API calls.
 - The `holiday-planner-api` handles the logic for each requirement, including deduplication and sorting.
 - Swagger annotations (`@Operation`, `@ApiResponses`, `@Parameter`, `@Tag`, `@Schema`) provide detailed documentation, making the API user-friendly.
 - The code assumes holidays are fetched in the format provided by Nager Date (date in `YYYY-MM-DD` and `localName`).
-- Error handling is very good for application, validation added for country codes and year parameters.